annejan/swarmtv/trunk/rss-torrent/readme.txt

 - Table new torrents
-id INTEGER PRIMARY KEY    - The id of the record title TEXT                - The Title of the show link TEXT UNIQUE          - The url to the torrent pubdate DATE              - The Date the show was released category TEXT             - The category the show belongs int season INTEGER            - The season number of the show
+id INTEGER PRIMARY KEY    - The id of the record title TEXT                - The Title of the show link TEXT UNIQUE          - The URL to the torrent pubdate DATE              - The Date the show was released category TEXT             - The category the show belongs int season INTEGER            - The season number of the show